UAV in Odisha fishermen's net in Bay of Bengal | Headlines

 UAV in Odisha fishermen's net in Bay of Bengal

-It was a pleasant surprise for a group of fishermen from Odishas Balasore district as they netted an unmanned aerial vehicle (UAV) while fishing in the Bay of Bengal.
-The UAV was caught by the fishermen of Talapada village when they to the deep sea on Monday.
+It was a surprise for a group of fishermen from Odisha's Balasore district as they netted an unmanned aerial vehicle (UAV) while fishing in the Bay of Bengal.
+The UAV was caught by the fishermen of Talapada village when they went to the deep sea on Monday.

 It was later identified as that of the Integrated Test Range (ITR) at Chandipur near here, sources said.
 The remotely piloted target aircraft, called Banshee, measures eight-feet long and weighs over 50 kg, the sources at ITR said.